Think Humanity Health Center Kyangwali

 One solution to this health care crisis is to provide health care to poor rural communities and to refugees living in the Kyangwali Refugee Settlement Camp.

-The majority of the patients are treated for malaria, typhoid, brucellosis, urinary tract infections (UTIs), respiratory infections, pelvic inflammatory disease (PID) and diarreal diseases.
+The majority of the patients at our health days are women and are treated for malaria, typhoid, brucellosis, urinary tract infections (UTIs), respiratory infections, pelvic inflammatory disease (PID) pregnancy, and diarrheal diseases.

 Thank you to our donors: